wadeguidry/Primo-Book-Cover-Carousel/README.md

 - The actual "carousel" feature in use was taken from another github project: https://github.com/jsor/jcarousel.
 So much credit goes to the author of that code.

 - The book covers are taken from openlibrary.org using a simple call to their web site.
 I have no association with openlibrary.org, and  cannot speak to the restrictions on use of their content.
 But you can refer to their web site at: https://openlibrary.org/dev/docs/api/covers for information about acceptable use.

+- The toughest part of the Alma Analytics API for me was understanding how to deal with XML namespace used in the data returned by the API.
+Thanks goes to Kate Deibel at University of Washington library for helping me with that part.